weld-io/scraping-service/README.md

 	{"time":792,"results":[{"selector":".title a","count":61,"items":["Ask a Female Engineer: Thoughts on the Google Memo", ...]}]}

-Notes:
+Parameters:

 * `url` (required)
-* `selector` is a JQuery style selector, defaults to `"body"`.
+* `selector` is a JQuery style selector, defaults to `body`.
 You can use multiple selectors separated by comma, which leads to more items in the `results` array.
 * `time` e.g. `&time=5000` adds extra loading time before accessing DOM.
 * `complete` set to `true` to get full DOM nodes, not just text contents.